mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 //...however, after the substitution, the meaning of the program completely changed
 ```

 So, it comes the Effect Pattern.
-The pattern aims to model side effects with the concept of effect.
-An effect is a blueprint of statements that can produce a side effect, not the result itself.
+The pattern aims to model side effects with the concept of effect. **An effect is a blueprint of statements that can produce a side effect, not the result itself**.
 So, when we instantiate an effect with some statements, we don't execute anything: We are just describing what the code inside the effect will perform once executed:

 ```scala
 // This code doesn't print anything to the console.
 It's just a blueprint